 In recent years, the work of authenticators has come under pressure from meritless lawsuits against those who render opinions in good faith.
 Such defense of expensive and frivolous lawsuits have left many in the industry reluctant to lend their expertise in authenticating art works.

 This bill would clarify the role of art authenticators to ensure that those who practice their profession, in good faith, would be afforded protections under the law to ensure that only valid, verifiable claims against authenticators are allowed to proceed in civil court.

-EFFECTIVE DATE: This act shall take effect on the first of January next succeeding the date on which it shall have become law and shall apply to taxable years beginning on or after such date.
+EFFECTIVE DATE: This act shall take effect on the sixtieth day after it shall have become a law and shall apply to all opinions as to the authenticity, attribution or authorship of a work of fine art provided to someone other than the authenticator after such effective date.